Tom Daley: Media activities

 In 2015, Daley became a patron of the LGBT+ charity Switchboard and collaborated with YouTuber Calum McSwiggan to relaunch the charity under its new name.

 In October 2017, Daley hosted the Virgin Holidays Attitude Awards for the first time.

 On 30 September 2018, he was the guest on BBC Radio 4's Desert Island Discs.
 His favourite choice was "How Long Will I Love You" by Ellie Goulding.
 His book choice was Harry Potter and the Philosopher's Stone by J. K. Rowling and his luxury item was an oven.

-On 25 December 2021 he delivered the Alternative Christmas message for Channel 4.
+On 25 December 2021, he delivered the Alternative Christmas message for Channel 4.

+Since 2023, Daley has been one of several British Olympians and Paralympians to feature in adverts for British Gas.

+In July 2024, it was announced that Daley would join Eurosport as part of its on-screen team of pundits for its coverage at the Paris Olympics.
+In August of the same year, Daley partnered with Malibu and the Royal Life Saving Society UK (RLSS UK) as part of their "Drink Don't Dive" campaign, with Daley creating and modelling a range of knitted swim briefs, sunglasses, a bucket hat and sliders to raise funds for RLSS UK, and raise awareness of the dangers of swimming after drinking.
+Malibu and RLSS UK repeated their partnership with Daley at Christmas 2024, with Daley designing a knitted Christmas jumper reading "Drink Don't Drive" to raise awareness of the dangers of drink-driving.

+In May 2025, Daley was announced as a contestant on the first series of The Celebrity Traitors.
+He competed as a faithful but was ultimately the second player to be "murdered" in episode 3.

+In June 2025, the documentary Tom Daley: 1.6 seconds, directed by Vaughan Sivell, was released, exploring Daley's life and career.
+The 90-minute programme, a collaboration between Warner Bros.
+Discovery and the Olympic Channel, premiered on HBO Max on 1 June, after a world premiere in Lyon, France, and was subsequently broadcast on Eurosport on 23 June.
+The documentary explores his journey from his first Olympics in 2008 to his final appearance in Paris 2024, delving into his personal challenges and featuring interviews with his family and coaches.

+In November 2025, Daley started presenting Game of Wool: Britain's Best Knitter, a Channel 4 craft competition about knitting and crochet.

 Honours and awards

 Daley was appointed Officer of the Order of the British Empire (OBE) in the 2022 New Year Honours for services to diving, LGBTQ+ rights and charity.